otrv4/otrv4/architecture-decisions/003-version-advertisement.md

 As OTRv4 upgrades is not to fix any security issue on OTRv3, is acceptable for users to chat using version 3, but is preferable to use 4 if both support it.

-If for some reason, he didn't find any advertisement for Alice and he allow 3 in his policy, the conversation will be established as OTR3.
-Otherwise, just ignore.
+We will support a conversation on version 3 if we don't find any version advertisement and user allow it in its policy.